 While not yet live, Poland said they were interested in getting users interacting with the site and allowing machine learning to start taking more of the work off their hands.
 For example, with Adobe Search and Promote, they’d had to build tons of rules just around synonym detection.
 This is something that the Coveo platform can handle autonomously.

 With that autonomy, more business users can interact with the platform.
 They don’t have to rely on IT to add in new rules to achieve the results users demand.

 Best Practice 4: Get taxonomy owner buy-in with hands-on education

 Change is difficult, even when it’s for the better.
 It can involve growing pains and discomfort that most would rather stay with the status quo to avoid.

 “I’d say once a year at Cloudera, there’s a big initiative to discuss a global unified search,” Poland said.
 “And the main challenge is just the owner of the taxonomy.
 What does a term mean—from a marketing standpoint, versus a documentation standpoint, versus knowledge base, etc.

 And nothing hurts more than a siloed team that’s short on talent.
 Coveo’s survey of tech professionals found that 95% were experiencing a talent shortage.
-One of the ways Poland hoped to encourage Coveo buy-in was the fact that the platform can be autonomous but still user friendly for the non-technical person.
+Poland hoped to encourage buy-in due to the autonomous-yet-user-friendly nature of Coveo solutions for the non-technical person.

-That direct platform interaction and education can spark interest in applying AI-powered search to other applications and systems throughout an organization, creating a groundswell that can bring teams into alignment for unification.
+Direct platform interaction can spark interest in applying AI-powered search to other applications and systems throughout an organization.
+This creates a groundswell that can bring teams into alignment for unification.